 Customer service representatives help business customers by answering their questions, solving issues, handling requests, and processing orders in person, over the phone or through digital means such as email and chat.

 They also share information about the pricing, specifications, and available options in the company's products or services and guide them on using a specific product or service.

-Some reps specialize in a specific communication mode, such as email, voice, or chat, but others communicate with customers via more than one contact channel.
-For example, voice agents majorly deal with customers over the phone but may respond to email queries if there is some downtime.
+Some reps specialise in a specific communication mode, such as email, voice, or chat, but others communicate with customers via more than one contact channel.
+For example, voice agents majorly deal with customers over the phone but may respond to email queries if there is downtime.

 3. Customer Service Representative Job Description

 Almost every industry needs Customer Service Reps, and their job tasks differ based on the industry they work: